vinhdevED/buildroot-raspberrypi4/README.md

 # Minimal Embedded OS into Raspberry Pi 4
-Using Buildroot to build a minimal embedded OS which will deploy into Raspberry Pi 4 to do some task with Wifi Connection - Camera - Qt Application.
+Using Buildroot to build a minimal embedded OS which will deploy into Raspberry Pi 4 to do some task with Wifi Connection - Camera - Qt Application with Capacitve Touch Screen.

 # Requirement
 + Raspberry Pi 4